-As this strategy is built upon the foundations of Ben Graham’s work, I thought it would be fitting to include a quote from his book, The Intelligent Investor, which sums up the defensive value approach perfectly:
+This strategy is built upon the foundations of Ben Graham’s work, so here’s a extremely relevant quote from his book, The Intelligent Investor, which sums up the defensive value approach perfectly:

 The selection of common stocks for the portfolio of the defensive investor is a relatively simple matter.
 Here we would suggest four rules to be followed: